MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Continue.md

 ## Using continue in loops

-An unlabeled `continue` statement immediately returns the program flow to the top of the innermost loop that is controlled by a `For`, `Foreach`, `Do`, or `While` statement.
+An unlabeled `continue` statement immediately returns the program flow to the top of the innermost loop that is controlled by a `for`, `foreach`, `do`, or `while` statement.
 The current iteration of the loop is terminated and the loop continues with the next iteration.

-In the following example, program flow returns to the top of the `While` loop if the `$ctr` variable is equal to 5.
+In the following example, program flow returns to the top of the `while` loop if the `$ctr` variable is equal to 5.
 As a result, all the numbers between 1 and 10 are displayed except for 5: